 The weatherization assistance program works year-round, as energy loss occurs during both cold and warmer months.
 During the winter months, we assist a large number of low-income households with compromised furnaces or other heating sources.

 What is the long-term impact of the Weatherization and Energy Services program in Blair County?

-This past year, BCCAA helped to repair or replace heating systems in more than 200 homes in Blair County through DCED’s LIHEAP Crisis program.
-Between November and March or April, we’re usually doing emergency LIHEAP Crisis work along with our regular weatherization work – and on top of that, we help weatherize roughly 40 additional homes through our partnership with DCED and the utility companies.
+In 2020, BCCAA helped to repair or replace heating systems in more than 200 homes in Blair County through DCED’s LIHEAP Crisis program.
+Between November and March or April, we’re usually doing emergency LIHEAP Crisis work along with our regular weatherization work – and on top of that, we help weatherize roughly 50 additional homes through our partnership with DCED and the utility companies.